Tick. Tock. Rage.

 Grab your tempo map and a strong coffee.
 It’s time for a wild ride through music history’s most underrated villain.

-1815 – a Dutch inventor gets mugged
+1815 – A Dutch inventor gets mugged

 First, credit where credit’s due: Dietrich Nikolaus Winkel, a Dutch engineer, came up with the double pendulum design that would become the metronome.
 But Johann Maelzel – equal parts inventor, opportunist, and patent troll – swooped in, filed the paperwork, and slapped his name on it.